Movie Adaptations of John Fowles Novels

 Connelly as Alison.
 We'll have our people call Fowles' people.

-released in 2006 on DVD in the
+The Magus is available on DVD in the

 here for details.